 Protecting Your Interests During Closing

 The Real Estate Settlement Procedures Act (RESPA) concerns closing costs and settlement procedures.
 RESPA requires that consumers receive disclosures during the transaction, and outlaws kickbacks that increase the cost of settlement services.
 RESPA is designed to help homebuyers, and effective July 21, 2011, is administered and enforced by the Consumer Financial Protection Bureau (CFPB).
-The Rowe Law Firm provides legal representation and advice regarding RESPA matters to people in the Baton Rouge, Louisiana, area.
+The Rowe & Manning Law Firm LLC provides legal representation and advice regarding RESPA matters to people in the Baton Rouge, Louisiana, area.

 RESPA requires that borrowers receive disclosures at various times during the real estate settlement process.
 These include: